Reports are important management tools for influencing future actions. Through reports, information can be shared and consequently lessons learned.

-Recommendations: it is better to make recommendations for each conclusion or group of conclusions.
+It is better to make recommendations for each conclusion or group of conclusions.

-Annexes: if information or explanations which take up a lot of space and attention are in the text then they can make the report difficult to read.
+If information or explanations which take up a lot of space and attention are in the text then they can make the report difficult to read.
 This type of information is often put in the Annexes.
 For example: a literature list (references to literature used in the report),

 detailed explanations, examples, drawings, maps, list of abbreviations etc.